Kotlin/anko/README.md

 })
 ```

-Koan is very helpful when you have listeners with lots of methods.
-Consider the following code written without using Koan:
+Anko is very helpful when you have listeners with lots of methods.
+Consider the following code written without using Anko:

 ```kotlin
 seekBar.setOnSeekBarChangeListener(object: OnSeekBarChangeListener {